Yashiru/rust-bytecode-interpreter/README.md

 }
 return x;
 ```
-You can use this following byte code
+You must use this following byte code
 ```
 LOAD_VAL 1
 WRITE_VAR 'x'